 Chapter 30: Montgomery GI Bill1—Active Duty

 Your monthly benefits are paid directly to UMGC and are based on your training time.
 You also receive assistance with purchasing textbooks and supplies.
 You may be eligible to have your application fee paid.
-You must get approval from your case managers on their 28-1905 authorization forms.
+You must get approval from your case managers on your VA Authorization Form.

 Chapter 32: Veterans Educational Assistance Program